Black Leaders in Cancer PhD Scholarship Programme

 Read our interview with the programme leads to find out how programmes like this can help create a more diverse and inclusive research community.

 a fully-funded 4-year PhD studentship (non-clinical) according to our standard PhD funding rates including stipend, research consumables and UK home tuition fees

-a place on one of the doctoral training programmes at a CRUK Centre
+a place on one of the doctoral training programmes at one of our Centres

-a comprehensive programme of mentoring, career support, leadership training and networking led by the Windsor Fellowship and Black in Cancer, in addition to the support provided by the CRUK Centres, to drive your career forward and realise your full potential to beat cancer
+a comprehensive programme of mentoring, career support, leadership training and networking led by the Windsor Fellowship and Black in Cancer, in addition to the support provided by our Centres, to drive your career forward and realise your full potential to beat cancer

-Four studentship places are available for our first round starting in September 2023.
-Two of these will be at the CRUK City of London Centre and two at the CRUK Cambridge Centre.
+Four studentship places are available for our second round starting in September 2024.
+Two of these will be at our City of London Centre and two at our Cambridge Centre.

 How to apply to this scheme

 Before applying, please read our eligibility criteria and frequently asked questions.
 We also recommend attending one of our informational insight sessions.

 Submit a formal application to the Windsor Fellowship (opens from October 2023)